TerrySlack/mainframework-api-hook-provider-worker/README.md

         "Content-type": "application/json; charset=UTF-8",
       },
     },
+    queryConfig: {
+      cacheName: "posts",
+    },
-    true //<--By Adding true, a promise is returned, instead of the data.
+    returnPromise: true //<--A promise is returned, instead of the data.
   );

   useEffect(() => {
     catRequest();
-    todosRequest();
-    //Because true was passed as the last parameter where the post call was made, a promise is returned, when postRequest() is called.
-    //Types
-    const promise = postsRequest();
-    if (promise instanceof Promise) {
-      promise.then((data) => {
+    //Invoking postsRequest, returns a promise, with the data in it. postsRequest().then((data) => {
         if (data) {
           setPostData(data);
         }
       });

-      //NOTE:  this won't work  postsRequest().then(...)
-This will throw a typesscript error.
-    }
   }, []);